bolderflight/invensense-imu/README.md

 GyroRange range = mpu9250.gyro_range();
 ```

-**bool sample_rate_divider(uint8_t srd)** Sets the sensor sample rate divider.
+**bool ConfigSrd(const uint8_t srd)** Sets the sensor sample rate divider.
 The MPU-9250 samples the accelerometer and gyro at a rate, in Hz, defined by:

 ```math
 rate = 1000 / (srd + 1)